– It is really as simple as it is complicated: I breathe in

-Other artists he has worked with include Sir James Galway, Leonard Slatkin and National Symphony Orchestra.
+Other artists he has worked with include Sir James Galway, Andreas Blau, Leonard Slatkin and National Symphony Orchestra.

 The award-winning documentary Exhaling Music tells of Beppe's intense and life-threatening breach with religion when he was 17.
 His childhood religion could never follow him into adulthood.
 Having no specific political preferences, Beppe has nevertheless always felt powerful liberalistic undertones occupying his mind: an esteem for individual freedom permeating all his art.
 Hence, Beppe is constantly dreaming of a world without religions and violating politics.

 Beppe is composer, scriptwriter, director and producer for the music and art film production Symbiophonies, having directed the films Montagna con Forza and Vicino alla Montagna.

 Catherine Beynon, Emily Beynon, Vladimir Ashkenazy, Sir James Galway, Flint Juventino Beppe and Leonard Slatkin.